You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 While the two categories of damages described above are intended to compensate victims for specific losses, the purpose of punitive damages is different.
 In car accidents where the negligent party’s actions are determined to be particularly reckless or intentional, then punitive damages may be levied in order to punish their egregiously wrongful behavior.

-Punitive damages are not applicable to every case, and the plaintiff must prove that they were harmed specifically due to reckless or intentional conduct.
+Punitive damages do not apply to every case, and the plaintiff must prove that they were explicitly harmed due to reckless or intentional conduct.
 When determining punitive car accident damages, there are a variety of factors that must be considered, including:

 - The relative degree of both the defendant and the plaintiff’s contributions to the car accident